-- (a) Members of a public body who participate remotely and all persons present at the meeting location shall be clearly audible to each other; - (b) A quorum of the body, including the chair or, in the chair's absence, the person authorized to chair the meeting, shall be physically present at the meeting location, as required by M.G.L. c.
-30A, sec 20(d); - (c) Members of public bodies who participate remotely may vote and shall not be deemed absent for the purposes of M.G.L. c.
+- 1. Brewster has adopted the provisions of 940 CMR 29.10(2), so a member of a public body shall be permitted to participate remotely in a meeting, in accordance with the procedures described in 940 CMR 29.10(7), if the chair or, in the chair's absence the person chairing the meeting, determines that the member's physical attendance would be unreasonably difficult. - 2.
+The chair shall be responsible for ensuring that a quorum is physically present at the meeting location.
+Members should select a chair who expects to be able to be physically present at most meetings. - 3.
+Members of a public body who participate remotely and all persons present at the meeting location shall be clearly audible to each other. - 4.
+A quorum of the body, including the chair or, in the chair's absence the person authorized to chair the meeting, shall be physically present at the meeting location, as required by M.G.L. c.
+30A, sec.
+20(d). - 5.
+Members of public bodies who participate remotely may vote and shall not be deemed absent for the purposes of M.G.L. c.
 39, sec.
-23D.
+23(d). - 6.
 The All Citizens Access Committee shall be exempt from these provisions.